facebook/react/compiler/forget/src/__tests__/fixtures/compiler/error.hoisted-function-declaration.expect.md

 ## Error

 ```
 [ReactForget] Invariant: EnterSSA: Expected identifier to be defined before being used.
-Identifier x$6 is undfined (4:4)
+Identifier x$6 is undefined
 ```